 Let’s say you want to experience a historic Old Town with delicious food and culture.
 What’s the first place that comes to mind?
 Maybe Prague?
 Or Vienna?
 Both those places are great, but they are getting pricey fast.
 You can get a similar travel experience for less than half the price by instead checking out charming Tbilisi, Georgia — one of my favorite cities on the planet.

 Or let’s say you want to go zip lining in the jungle and learn a little surfing on a tropical vacation.
 Costa Rica would probably top the list for many here, but did you know that you can find the same stunning jungle landscapes and pristine beaches just a couple hours north in Nicaragua?
 And just by crossing that border, your travel fund will suddenly grow significantly in purchasing power.

 Fancy a hiking trip through the Alps?
-Try hiking Kyrgyztan instead.
-You’ll spend less in a week there than you would in two days in Switzerland.
+Try hiking Ala Archa National Park in Kyrgyztan instead.
+Or check out stunning and mysterious Svaneti in Georgia.
+You’ll spend less in a week in either country than you would in two days in Switzerland.

 Want to get a taste of Asian culture?
 Japan is wonderful (I used to live there), but give it a pass and head to cheaper Cambodia or Myanmar.

 Or maybe you are a city slicker who prefers a little fine dining and nightlife on your trip?
-Consider Almaty, Belgrade, or Kiev instead of Amsterdam or Barcelona.
+Instead of Amsterdam or Barcelona, consider Almaty, Belgrade, or Kiev (from where you can go to Chernobyl).